natgo/wt-wiki-scraper/wikitext-transpiled/ground/Giraf.md

 Shortly after the introduction of the M113, Israel became one of the largest users of this vehicle.
 With over 6,000 vehicles acquired over the years from the US, the M113 became one of the most common vehicles in IDF service, being capable of fulfilling multiple roles such as APC, IFV, ATGM carrier, and Short Range Air Defence vehicle. '''Giraf''' was the name given by the Israeli Defence Force to the M113A1 carrying a TOW missile launcher.
 Countries like the United States, Italy, and Taiwan were already experienced with this system and many M113 were modified to serve as tank destroyers using the TOW missile.
 The vehicle served with Israel until the introduction of the Spike anti-tank guided missile, which was also fitted to the M113 under the name "Hafiz".

 It was introduced in [[Update "Air Superiority"]].
-The '''{{Specs|name}}'''is very similar to other ATGM carriers in-game.
+The '''{{Specs|name}}''' is very similar to other ATGM carriers in-game.
 It uses the BGM-71C I-TOW anti-tank guided missile as its main armament.
 With access to a coaxial 12.7 mm heavy machine gun and 10 rounds for its main armament, it has a very good gun depression with -20° and the missiles have a good speed of almost 300 metres per second and a decent range of almost 4 kilometres.
 Like most M113s, the Giraf is not very mobile and in fact is outmatched by many other ATGM carriers like the [[AMX-13 (HOT)]], and the protection is nothing special, being very vulnerable to 20 mm or 14.5 mm autocannon shots.
 Thus, it should be played very passively, staying behind the cover of hills and teammates.

 == General info ==
 === Survivability and armour ===